Vijay Amritraj

 Vijay Amritraj (/ta/; born 14 December 1953) is an Indian retired professional tennis player, sports commentator and actor from Madras.
-He was awarded the Padma Shri, the government of India's fourth-highest civilian honour, in 1983.
+He was awarded the Padma Shri (India's fourth-highest civilian honour), in 1983, and the Padma Bhushan (India's third-highest civilian honour) in 2026.
 In 2022, he was honored for his contributions to tennis in London by the International Tennis Hall of Fame and International Tennis Federation.
 On July 20, 2024 he was inducted into the International Tennis Hall of Fame in Newport, Rhode Island.